Mr. Johnson's PE Page

 2. Timeout and short discussion with teacher.
 Timeout is the number of minutes equal to the age of the student (10 years old = 10 minutes)

-3. Timeout for remainder of the period and lunch reflection or yellow slip given to be signed and returned by parents.
+3a.(K-2) Timeout for remainder of the period and yellow slip given to be signed and returned by parents.

 Check out the National Standards for Physical Education and age-specific performance outcomes for any concept we cover in PE by clicking the link below!